 The Retail Shop Leases and Other Commercial Leases (COVID-19 Emergency Response) Regulation 2020 (RSL COVID-19 Regulation) commenced on 28 May 2020.
-The provisions of the RSL COVID-19 Regulation apply during the response period, that is, from 29 March 2020 until 30 September 2020.
+The provisions apply until the end of the response period, that is, 30 April 2021.

 The RSL COVID-19 Regulation provides that a lessor under an affected lease (a retail shop lease or a lease under which the leased premises are to be wholly or predominantly used for carrying on a business as prescribed – sections 5 and 6) must not take a prescribed action (s 9 – includes recovery of possession, termination of the lease, eviction of the lessee etc.) on any of the following grounds during the response period (s 12):

 12 Lessor under affected lease must not take prescribed action during response period